 Today it has significantly more romantic connotations: it is customary to kiss your loved one while passing under the bridge via gondola.

 You can only walk across the Bridge of Sighs if you book a tour of the Doge’s Palace.

 Price: €80,00 for a gondola ride, or $32.99 minimum for a tour of the Doge’s Palace Hours: daylight hours for gondoliers, or by reservation with the Palace if you are willing to queue for a long period.

 Mosaics of Ravenna

-The Ravenna mosaics are considered the best in the west.
+The Ravenna mosaics are considered the best in the western world.
 Worldwide, they are considered second only to those in Istanbul.
 So if you are planning a trip to northern Italy, make sure you put Ravenna on your itinerary.

 Located in the northeastern region of Emilia-Romagna, Ravenna is a UNESCO World Heritage Site that contains no less than eight monuments, each a spectacular example of Ravenna’s famous mosaics.

 At the very top of the list is the Basilica di San Vitale, where the apse is covered with stunning mosaics, including depictions of Emperor Justinian and his courtiers, and Empress Theodora and her ladies-in-waiting.

 Nearby, the Mausoleum of Galla Placidia contains some of the oldest mosaics in the city.
 It has a gorgeous mosaic sky ceiling, with gold stars.

 Each of the other sites contains significant mosaics as well, in jewel colors and intricate detail.